Alrodr/ai_fintech/content/en/docs/cloud/data-processing-systems/data-processing-fundamentals-2.md

 ---
-title: "Data Processing: Fundamentals II"
+title: "Data Processing: Data Ingestion, Processing and Visualization"
 description: "Data Processing.
 Concepts at a high level"
 lead: "Data Processing.
 Concepts at a high level"
 date: 2021-05-01